parblelabs/parble-python/docs/user_guide.rst

 The SDK requires 2 settings to connect and authenticate to the Parble API:

-- The URL of your specific tenant, you can find it on your portal
+- The URL of your specific tenant, you can find it on your dashboard
-- API-Key to use, generated via the portal
+- API-Key to use, generated via the dashboard

 You can either explicitly pass it to the SDK :